geotools/geotools/docs/user/library/opengis/feature.rst

 Most GIS data does not need a full dynamic type system with associations, operations, multiple values.
 With this in mind we have a "simple" extension of Feature and FeatureType providing to represent this kind of information.

-A "simple" feature is an object that can be drawn on a map (i.e.a feature) that does not contain any complicated internal structure.
+A "simple" feature is an object that can be drawn on a map (i.e. a feature) that does not contain any complicated internal structure.
 A SimpleFeature is "flat" recording of key value pairs.
 At least one of the values should be a Geometry, and the list of keys is known ahead of time.

 SimpleFeature may be used when: